Sing a Song

 There is an enormous wealth of talented voices to be heard.
 From a hotel lobby lounge singer to my neighbours’ backyards, good voices abound.
 Rural life in Thailand often does not include stereo equipment.
 It is common to see people singing around a guitar player instead.
 But when the opportunity presents itself, everyone goes running for the karaoke microphone.
 And let’s not forget all of those karaoke videos for sale everywhere.

 Singing is a very big pastime in Thailand.
-People sing while they070501k1.jpg work, sing while they drive, and sing just to sing.
+People sing while they work, sing while they drive, and sing just to sing.
 Most home stereos come equipped with karaoke capabilities and people are proud about the quality of microphones they own.
 A friend of mine performs karaoke at his house and records it.
 He then plays the tapes in his car.

 Karaoke clubs thrive and karaoke machines can be found at your little neighbourhood bar or your office canteen.
 These machines replace the jukebox.
 Put in a few coins, choose your song, and get singing!
 No one seems shy about it.
 At some offices heading to the canteen to sing a few songs with colleagues before heading home is common.
 You can order a few beers for the occasion if you want to.
 Picture this happening at your own office and perhaps you might have a chuckle or two.

 It is surprising to see how many Thais know the words to so many songs even without the karaoke monitor to prompt them.
 If you attend a local concert, more often than not the crowd is louder than the band.
-Groups of singing070501k2.jpg picnickers in the park can fly through an entire song without floundering around for the words.
+Groups of singing picnickers in the park can fly through an entire song without floundering around for the words.

 Perhaps it helps that most of the popular Thai music is quite mellow.
 Pop songs, country songs, and jazz are the most prominently heard sounds.
 Heavy metal, rap, or super hard rock has not taken over Thailand yet.
 When this happens, the words will become infinitely more difficult to figure out.